imaginary-cloud/CameraManager/README.md

 ####Camera Manager

-V1.0.0 (10-Oct-2014)
+V1.0.2 (15-Oct-2014)

 ####About
-This is a simple class to provide all the configurations you need to create custom camera view in your app.
+This is a simple swift class to provide all the configurations you need to create custom camera view in your app.
 Just drag, drop and use.

-### Installation with CocoaPods
+####Installation with CocoaPods

 The easiest way to install the CameraManager is with: [CocoaPods](http://cocoapods.org)

-#### Podfile
+## Podfile

 ```ruby
 platform :ios, '7.0'